Forum of Culture and Arts of Uzbekistan Foundation: Support of Woman

 The charitable weddings were organized for young couples from low-income families as part of the project “1,000 Weddings and 1,000 Sunnat-Tuy”.
-Among the beneficiaries are boys and girls who grew up in orphanages or those without parents.
-Charity Forum Marathon, Football Show “In the Name of Life” as well as auctions are held annually to raise funds to support women diagnosed with breast cancer.
+Among the beneficiaries were boys and girls who grew up in orphanages or those without parents.
+Charity Forum Marathon, Football Show “In the Name of Life” as well as auctions were held annually to raise funds to support women diagnosed with breast cancer.